PatrickTrentin88/wcet_omt/bin/install_tools/README.txt

 a symlink will be created in the current directory.

 It is possible to set DIR to be the super-directory of an existing pagai installation.
-However, please take notice that the installation script will attempt changing commit version and patching the source code.
+However, please note that the installation script will attempt changing commit version and patching the source code.

 After applying the patch, the installation of pagai